RodrigoGonzalez/flake8-custom-import-rules/README.rst

   or function. (i.e., module_a.ClassA or module_a.function)
 - Files are not supported yet.
 - Option top-level-only-imports has not been implemented yet.
+- Dynamic string checks are not fully implemented yet.
+Currently they

 License
 -------